Rape Aggression Defense Training (R.A.D.)

 At Mount Holyoke, R.A.D. is part of the Department of Physical Education two credit PE course, which is designed to teach women basic self-defense.
 The course meets for two hours once a week for 13 weeks.
-At Hampshire, the class is taught through OPRA.
 At Smith, the Department teaches R.A.D. classes as a co-curricular opportunity.

 About Our Instructors